-- Clearly communicate how Hunter Primary Care Limited (HPC) complies with the Australian Privacy Principles and relevant legislation dealing with privacy in Australia;
+- Clearly communicate how Hunter Primary Care Limited (Hunter Primary Care) complies with the Australian Privacy Principles and relevant legislation dealing with privacy in Australia;

-- Describe the personal information handling practices of HPC and enhance the transparency of its operations;
+- Describe the personal information handling practices of Hunter Primary Care and enhance the transparency of its operations;

-- Give individuals a better and more complete understanding of the sort of personal information that HPC holds, and the way we handle that information; and
+- Give individuals a better and more complete understanding of the sort of personal information that Hunter Primary Care holds, and the way we handle that information; and

 - Provide details of how individuals can complain or report a breach of our responsibilities in regard to privacy, and how we will handle such complaints.

-This policy does not extend to personal information held as part of a HPC’s employee records.
+This policy does not extend to personal information held as part of a Hunter Primary Care’s employee records.

 Statistical information that is used for service delivery reporting and to support the review and improvement of services is de-identified and aggregated to a level that makes the identification of individuals impossible.
 Such information therefore is not personal information as defined and therefore is not covered by this policy.